Musicology Colloquium Series

 The case study also presents some interesting challenges: composition of the relevant songs was undertaken in a climate of conscious innovation in ceremonial relationships between the three groups.
 Composers strove for group differentiation at the same time as forging a new shared tradition of ceremonial inter-relatedness.
 Both vertical and horizontal transmission within the region, extra-regional influence, polygenesis and schismogenesis—or ‘variegation’ to use linguist Nick Evans’ term for the ‘conscious fostering of linguistic and cultural diversity’ (Evans, 2010; Hiscock 2013)—have all come into play in generation and development of the currently relatively stable clusters of musical features displayed by the three corpora.
 The presentation will invite discussion of the extent to which similar patterns of musical change emerge from other regional comparative analyses.

-Semester 2 (all lectures start at 4pm)
+Semester 2 (all lectures start at 4pm unless otherwise stated)

 Show Semester 2